ptrvilya/blendify/README.md

     * advanced shadows with shadow catcher objects;
     * video rendering with smooth camera trajectories;
     * support for common camera models;
-    * import and export of .blend files for deeper integration with Blender.
+    * import and export of .blend files for deeper integration with Blender;
+    * per-face definition of materials for meshes;
+    * support for common rotation representations and look-at utility to automatically setup orientation.
 3. **Quick start:** Blendify is easy to get started with and does not require a standalone Blender installation.
 All you need to do is run `pip install blendify`.

 4. **Blendify works in Colab:** check out [our Google Colab demo](https://colab.research.google.com/github/ptrvilya/blendify/blob/main/examples/ipynb/blendify_colab_demo.ipynb)!